Best Vape Mod Buying Guide for 2017

 With 8 different sub ohm tanks and RBAs to choose from, anyone can find something that’s right.

-Saddle up and start vaping like a boss!Click to check out the Sigelei 100W Kit
+Saddle up and start vaping like a boss!Check out the Sigelei Starter Kit

 100W Box Mods – More Power, More Fun!

 Looking for more power or longer battery life?
 A 100 watt box mod might be just what you need!

 These mods often come with a few ‘quality of life improvements’ that are not found in smaller box mods, but also have some drawbacks.

 In order for any box mod to crack 100 watts, it must have two batteries.